Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 # Overview

-This cheat sheet is for helping business development practitioners quickly understand key things when discussing and trying to sell microservices.
+This cheat sheet is for helping business development practitioners quickly understand key things when discussing and trying to sell solutions that might leverage microservices.

 ## Who Cares?